dcos/dcos-docs/1.9/usage/managing-services/expose-service.md

 ---
-post_title: Deploying Public Services
-nav_title: Public Services
+post_title: Exposing a Service
-menu_order: 10
+menu_order: 005
 ---

-By default apps are launched on private agent nodes, but you can use these instructions to launch on public agent nodes.
 DC/OS agent nodes can be designated as [public](/docs/1.9/overview/concepts/#public) or [private](/docs/1.9/overview/concepts/#private) during [installation](/docs/1.9/administration/installing/).
-Public agent nodes provide public access to your DC/OS applications.
+Public agent nodes provide access from outside of the cluster via infrastructure networking to your DC/OS services.
+By default, services are launched on private agent nodes and are not accessible from outside the cluster.

+To launch a service on a public node, you must create a Marathon app definition with the `"acceptedResourceRoles":["slave_public"]` parameter specified and configure an edge load balancer and service discovery mechanism.

 **Prerequisites:**